tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 For example, <i>Adaptor3d_Curve</i> is the abstract class which provides  the required services by an algorithm which uses any 3d curve.

 <i>GeomAdaptor</i> module provides interfaces:
-  * on a Geom curve;
+  * on a Geom curve,
-  * on a curve lying on a Geom surface;
+  * on a curve lying on a Geom surface,
-  * on a Geom surface;
+  * on a Geom surface.

 <i>Geom2dAdaptor</i> module provides interfaces :
   * on a <i>Geom2d</i> curve.

 <i>BRepAdaptor</i> module provides interfaces:
-  * on a Face
+  * on a face,
-  * on an Edge
+  * on an edge.

 When you write an algorithm which operates on geometric objects, use <i>Adaptor3d</i> (or <i>Adaptor2d</i>) objects.

 As a result, you can use the algorithm with any kind of object, if you provide for this object an interface derived from *Adaptor3d* or *Adaptor2d*.
-These interfaces are easy to use: simply create an adapted curve or surface from a *Geom2d* curve, and then use this adapted curve as an argument for the algorithm? which requires it.
+These interfaces are easy to use: simply create an adapted curve or surface from a *Geom2d* curve, and then use this adapted curve as an argument for the algorithm which requires it.

 @section occt_modat_history History of this document:

 january 2018: first public release - tagged v0